mirucon/required-ja/required.md

 Theme authors must provide visual keyboard focus highlighting in navigation menus and for form fields, submit buttons and text links.

 All controls and links must be reachable using the keyboard.
-All controls usable with the mouse must be usable with the keyboard.
-This includes responsive / mobile versions.
+All controls usable with the mouse must be usable with the keyboard, regardless of device and screen size.
+Including but not limited to responsive versions for small screens, mobile and other touch screen devices.

 See [https://make.wordpress.org/themes/handbook/review/accessibility/required/#keyboard-navigation](https://make.wordpress.org/themes/handbook/review/accessibility/required/#keyboard-navigation)